The Crippled Masters: Production

 The film stars Jackie Conn and Frankie Shum, two genuinely handicapped martial artists, as the film's disabled protagonists.
-Shum, a sufferer of thalidomide syndrome, portrays the armless Lee Ho, while Conn portrays Tang.
+Shum, who has thalidomide syndrome, portrays the armless Lee Ho, while Conn portrays Tang.

 Critical reception

 Nick Hartel of DVD Talk called the film "equal parts exploitation, high camp, and crowd-pleasing action".
 Though criticizing its "paper-thin plot", he concluded that The Crippled Masters "is not high-art, nor a great martial arts film in the technical sense when compared to a Shaw Brothers film or Bruce Lee classic, but it's still very entertaining, exciting, and doesn't take itself too seriously."
 In 2015, Jim Vorel of Paste included the film on a list of the 100 best martial arts movies, and wrote that "it's a genuinely disturbing flick to watch at times, but there's some legit physical talent on display".